2025/26 Field Trips

 • Thanks to generous support from the community, admission is free!

-• Check out Valley Metro transportation solutions.
+• Check out Valley Metro or Act One for transportation solutions.

 • Symphony Hall Field Trip Bag Policy: